Emergent Quantum Mechanics at the Boundary of a Local Classical Lattice Model: Ingredients for

 where $\epsilon_\Psi$ is perturbatively small. $\bm{P}$ is a vector of probabilities for the fast degrees of freedom. $\bm{1}$ is a vector of $N=2^n$ ones so that $\frac{\bm{1}}{N}$ is a uniform probability vector for $n$ bits.

 We will be content to describe the evolution of the emergent wavefunction in our EmQM model, and will not discuss measurement as a separate phenomenon.
-To accommodate measurements, one could adopt the Everett interpretation, including the measurement apparatus as part of the physical system described by the wavefunction.
+To accommodate measurements, one could adopt the Everett interpretation \cite{Everett} by including the observer and measurement apparatus as part of the physical system described by the wavefunction.
+See \appref{app:measurement} for more details.